jbadeau/hal-schema-forms/README.md

 ## Description
 This specification defines an extension to the [HAL json format](https://tools.ietf.org/html/draft-kelly-json-hal-08) to improve the evolvability of HAL based APIs.
+This specification is based of the work done by [Dwolla/hal-forms](https://github.com/Dwolla/hal-forms) and [# vnd.error](https://github.com/blongden/vnd.error).

 ## Compliance